GilDev/TaraniTunes/README.md

 5. You can press throttle trims down and up to play next and previous song respectively.
 6. The next song will automatically play and Timer3 will reset to 0
 7. The Timer will also reset if you change songs.

+### Changing Playlists

+* The playlist contained in /list/1 will always load when TaraniTunes is started.
+1. To change playlists press "MENU".
+2. A `Change Playlist Screen` will appear.
+3. Using **Rotary Switch S2** select the playlist 1 thru 4 you want to choose.
+4. Press "ENTER"
+Your new playlist is loaded and begins playing.

 French instructions
 -------------------